AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Introduction

 The contributions of this paper are summarized as follows.

-\begin{enumerate} \item We solve the problem of estimating the Doppler frequency of a target adnthe device velocity in bistatic \ac{isac} with asynchronous moving devices.
-Our solution is solely based on analyzing the received wireless signal, leveraging \ac{cir} phase measurements.
+\begin{enumerate} \item We solve the problem of estimating the Doppler frequency of a target and the TX/RX device velocity in bistatic \ac{isac} with asynchronous \textit{moving} devices.
+Our solution uniquely relies on the analysis of the received wireless signal by means of an original \ac{cir} phase measurements differencing step and a new alternating minimization algorithm.

-\item We derive the \ac{crlb} for Doppler frequency estimation based on our measurement model and propose a more practical, approximate \ac{crlb} expression.
+\item We derive the \ac{crb} for Doppler frequency estimation based on our measurement model and propose a more practical, approximate \ac{crb} expression.
 Using numerical simulations, we show that \ourname{} achieves accurate Doppler frequency estimation with different carrier frequencies and \acp{snr}.

-\item We evaluate the performance of the proposed algorithm on real measurements, collected with a $60$ GHz IEEE 802.11ay testbed in different setups.
-Our results show that \ourname{} achieves estimation errors as low as $3$~Hz for the Doppler frequency, $10^{\circ}$ for device movement direction, and $3$~cm/s for the device speed.
+\item We evaluate \ourname{} performance on real measurements, collected with an IEEE 802.11ay testbed at $60$ and $28$ GHz, in different setups.
+Our results show that \ourname{} achieves median estimation errors as low as $3$~Hz for the Doppler frequency, $3^{\circ}$ for device movement direction, and $2$~cm/s for the device speed.